Jaycode88/veg-centric-msp3/README.md

  - All worded content was originally creating by myself and then edited and improved with suggestions from [Chat GPT](https://chat.openai.com/).

 - ### Media
     - All Icons Used were from [Font Awesome](https://fontawesome.com/)
+    - The Veg-Centric Logo and Meta icon Were created with [Canva](https://www.canva.com/)

 - ### Tools & Technologies Used
     - [HTML](https://en.wikipedia.org/wiki/HTML)  is the backbone of web content.
 It defines the structure and content of the web pages.